 Continuity mistake: When Deadpool is talking to Wolverine's skeleton, in one shot the skeleton's mouth is closed, but in the next shot it is open.

-Continuity mistake: When Deadpool and Wolverine are eating a burrito, Deadpool throws his on the ground a few feet to screen right.
-When the dog runs towards him, it is now in front of Deadpool.
-When the dog arrives, the burrito now is closer to Deadpool's foot.
+Continuity mistake: When Deadpool and Wolverine are eating a burrito, Deadpool throws his on the ground a few feet to the right.
+In the aerial angle the burrito is gone.
+Then the dog runs towards Deadpool and the burrito is now in front of him.
+When the dog arrives, the burrito is now closer to Deadpool's foot.

 Continuity mistake: During the conversation between Mr. Paradox and Wade in front of the MCU screens featuring Captain America, a few times Matthew Macfadyen's motions do not quite match when the camera angle switches.
 For instance, he leans in twice when Wade salutes Cap, and twice away he bobs when he says he "can be a hero amongst heroes."